Questions and Answers About LCUSD Funding and Measure LC Parcel Tax

 How much does the existing parcel tax cost?

-If senior citizens already receive an exemption on the existing measure, they would continue to be exempt and would not have to apply again.
+If senior citizens already receive an exemption on Measure LC, they would continue to be exempt and would not have to apply again.
 Their exemption would carry forward upon the renewal of Measure LC.
 For new applicants, senior citizen homeowners (aged 65 and older) would receive an exemption from their primary residence by filling out a simple form and providing proof of age and residency.
 To find out more about the exemption process, please call the district at (818) 952-8300 or visit www.lcusd.net

 and click on “Parcel tax Exemptions”.

-This measure would need to be supported by at least 66.7% of those who vote on the measure in order for it to pass.
+Measure LC would need to be supported by at least 66.7% of those who vote on the measure in order for it to pass.

 How can I register to vote or learn more about voting?